 Senior Management and Key Personnel (relative to the HK branch) - Senior Management includes those who are responsible for oversight of firm-wide strategy or activities or those of material business lines.
 Key Personnel includes those whose duties or activities involve the assumption of material risk or the taking on of material exposures.
-For 2018, ANZ's HK branch had a total of 10 Senior Management and Key Personnel roles (12 individuals due to movement in roles); 11 roles in 2017 (12 individuals due to movement in roles).
+For 2019, ANZ's HK branch had a total of 11 Senior Management and Key Personnel roles (14 individuals due to movement in roles); 10 roles in 2018 (12 individuals due to movement in roles).

-ANZBEL UK Material Risk Takers
+• ANZBEL UK Material Risk Takers

-With respect to ANZ's UK operations for ANZBEL, UK MRT employees include:

-Senior Management and Risk Takers (relative to the UK operations for ANZBEL) - Senior Management includes those performing Significant Influence Functions.
-Risk

-Takers includes those whose professional activities have a material impact on the firm's risk profile.
-For 2018, ANZ's UK operations for ANZBEL had a total of 6 Senior Management and Risk Taker roles (6 individuals); 5 roles in 2017 (6 individuals due to movement in roles).
+- With respect to ANZ's UK operations for ANZBEL, UK MRT employees include: - Senior Management and Risk Takers (relative to the UK operations for ANZBEL) Senior Management includes those performing Significant Influence Functions.
+Risk Takers includes those whose professional activities have a material impact on the firm's risk profile.
+For 2019, ANZ'S UK operations for ANZBEL had a total of 6 Senior Management and Risk Taker roles (6 individuals); 6 roles in 2018 (6 individuals).